Challenge Exam (EX) Credit

 Challenge Exam Procedure

 To receive course credit, students attempting a Challenge Exam must earn a minimum score as determined by the faculty in the department offering the exam.
 If students score below the minimum requirement, they should register for the course.
 Please note that EX credits may not be transferrable to other postsecondary institutions.

 EX Credit Awarding Procedure

-- Students interested in taking a Challenge Exam must review the listing of available Challenge Exams and obtain a CPL Challenge Exam form from the Academic Affairs Office.
+- Students interested in taking a Challenge Exam must review the listing of available Challenge Exams and complete a Request of Credit for Prior Learning Form.

 - The associate dean/Center of Excellence dean will review the completed form and direct students to the appropriate faculty coordinator/program manager/program director to complete the Challenge Exam.

 - Attempt the Challenge Exam(s).

-- The faculty examiner will then complete section 5 of the Award for Credit for Prior Learning: Credit by Exam form.
-Faculty examiner, not the student, will hand-deliver this form with a copy of exam attached to the Associate Dean/Center of Excellence Dean who will then, route the final recommendation to the Academic Affairs Dean.
+- The faculty examiner will then determine if Credit for Prior Learning will be awarded and will then, route the final recommendation to the Academic Affairs Dean.

 - The dean of Academic Affairs reviews the faculty recommendation and signs off on credit to be awarded.
 Students will be notified of the decision via their Tri-C email address.

 - If award of credit is approved, student must pay the appropriate fees ($50 per course) for the Award of Credit for Prior Learning at the Campus Enrollment Center.